furkanturan/lowrisc-zed/README.md

 cd $TOP/fpga/board/zed
 ```

-Before continuing, make sure you have the correct pin mapping of your PMODs connections in the `$TOP/fpga/board/zed/constraint/pin_plan.xdc` file.
-In the default configuration (of above image), PMOD SD is connected to JB headers of Zedboard and PMOD RS232 is connected to (upper pins of) JC.
+Before continuing, make sure that you have the correct pin mapping of your PMOD connections in the `$TOP/fpga/board/zed/constraint/pin_plan.xdc` file.
+In the default configuration (above image), PMOD SD is connected to JB headers of the Zedboard, and PMOD RS232 is connected to the (upper pins of) JC headers.
+If PMOD USBUART is preferred, as it is not pin-to-pin compatible with the RS232, comment the RS232 mapping lines on the `pin_plan.xdc` file, and uncomment the lines for USBUART.

 As the work environment is ready, you can work with *make* targets: